ChristopherBare/SpringBooteCommerceApp/LessonMarkdowns/e-commerceDay1.md

 ## *__Homework:__*
 - Do JUnit Testing
+    - Test the routing for:
+        - "/"
+        - "/products"
+        - "/signin"
+        - "cart"
+        - "/about"
-    - Some tests will fail
+    - Some tests will fail, that's fine.